magento/merchdocs/src/marketing/visual-merchandiser-configuration.md

     - Enter the **Color Attribute Code**.
 The default value is `color`.
 If your catalog uses a different attribute, enter the attribute name in lowercase.

-    - In the **Color Order** box, enter each color value on a separate line and in sequence, to determine the priority of each color.
+    - For **Color Order**, enter each color value on a separate line and in sequence to determine the priority of each color.

 1. When complete, click <span class="btn">Save Config</span>.